eaobservatory/hedwig/doc/user/register.rst

 .. image:: image/home_page_small.png
     :target: image/home_page_large.png

-You should now see the new user registration page.
+You should now see the new-user registration page.
 Enter the user name which you would like to use to log in to the system and a password.